TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/Tutorial.md

 fashion, not attempting an exact simulation.

-For simplicity, we will limit our implementation to one where the clouds are always the furthest semitransparent object rendered.
+For simplicity, we will limit our implementation to one where the clouds are always the furthest object rendered.
 Additionally, we will not model atmospheric scattering effects of light passing from the clouds to the camera.